 The current Mayor will preside over the election of their successor, unless they are unable to do so, in which case the current Deputy Mayor will do so.
-If the Deputy Mayor is ineligible to do so, due to the principle that a Councillor should not preside over their own election, the Monitoring Officer will preside for the first agenda item of business to Elect the Mayor.
-In the case of an equality of votes, the person presiding at the meeting, provided they are a councillor, shall give a casting vote in the case of an equality of votes.
+If the Deputy Mayor is ineligible to do so, due to the principle that a Councillor should not preside over their own election, the Monitoring Officer will call for a motion that a non-executive Member of the Council take the chair to preside for the first agenda item of business to Elect the Mayor.
+In the case of an equality of votes, the person presiding at the meeting, shall give a casting vote in the case of an equality of votes.